rickwassing/cicada-develop/docs/overview-pipeline.rst

 Editing the Dataset
 -------------------

-Before we start analysing the Dataset, you may want to add, edit or remove a few things in the Dataset.
+Before we start analyzing the Dataset, you may want to add, edit or remove a few things in the Dataset.
 For example, you can specify the study name, the condition and session number, crop the Dataset in time, change the time zone, or specify a different Epoch length.

 **To edit any information about the study, participant or recording,**